-Details of the nature and amount of each major element of the remuneration of each of the key management personnel director of the Company and each of the executives and relevant group key management executives are reported below.
+Details of the nature and amount of each major element of the remuneration of each of the key management personnel director of the Company and each of the executives and relevant group key management executives are reported on the next page.

 The estimated value of options and performance rights disclosed is calculated at the date of grant using the Binomial option pricing model, adjusted to take into account the inability to exercise options during the vesting period.
-Further details of options and performance rights granted during the year are set out below.
+Further details of options and performance rights granted during the year are set out on the next page.

 "Executive officers" are officers who are involved in, or who take part in, the management of the affairs of Integrated Research Limited and/or related bodies corporate.
-Remuneration for overseas-based employees has been translated to Australian dollars at the average exchange rates for the year.
+Remuneration for overseasbased employees has been translated to Australian dollars at the average exchange rates for the year.